 Costco shoppers get used to seeking out their old favorites — a juicy rotisserie chicken, a pallet of paper towels, enough coffee to fuel an entire dorm.
 But because the warehouse club’s selection is so huge, it’s easy to forget that Costco adds new products all the time.

 There’s no reason to skip over the classic Costco items, but why not scoop up something new?
-Here’s a look at some of the items that are new to Costco in May 2022.
+Here’s a look at some of the items that are new to Costco in February 2023.

 They are all available now unless otherwise noted, although some products are sold only online or only in warehouses.